srinu30/Assignment/README.md

 - **JavaScript/** – JavaScript basics, access & properties, events

 ## How to View
-Open `index.html` in a browser, or visit the live site: [link here once published]
+Open `index.html` in a browser, or visit the live site: srinu30.github.io/Assignment/

 ## Author
 Srinivas Gupta